The best hotels in Cusco

 If your main goal is Machu Picchu, consider splitting your trip.
 Two nights in Cusco to acclimatize, then one night at Sumaq Machu Picchu Hotel in Aguas Calientes for the sunrise entry.
 That structure beats any day-trip itinerary, and Sumaq's location on Avenida Hermanos Ayar means you're 8 minutes walk from the bus queue at 5am.

-Cusco's best neighborhoods
+Cusco's best hotel regions

 Stay in the Historic Center or San Blas. everything else means unnecessary taxi rides.
 The Historic Center puts you on Calle Loreto and Plaza de Armas in minutes, which is where you'll spend most of your time anyway.